johnnyreilly/google-apis-authentication-with-typescript/README.md

 Let's imagine that we want to integrate with the YouTube API or the GMail API.
 We'd be able to follow the steps in this post, using different [scopes for the refresh token appropriate to the API](https://developers.google.com/identity/protocols/oauth2/scopes#calendar), and build an integration against that API.

-The approach this post outlines is the key to integrating with a multitude of Google APIs.
+The approach outlined by this post is the key to integrating with a multitude of Google APIs.
+Happy integrating!